HackUMass-2018/Shoezam/README.md

 	- Input shape: `(batch size, 128)`
 	- Output shape: `(batch size, 10)`
 	- Maps the result of the RELU layer to 10 nodes, 1 node for each classification an image can be, where the value of each node ends up being the probability that classification is present

+# Team
+The team was composed of Computer Science students from the University of Massachusetts.
+Pair programming was heavily used to create the entire codebase, so code contribution statistics do not show the actual amount of work done per team member.